 '''

 class IPython.terminal.magics.TerminalMagics(kwargs)

 Bases: IPython.core.magic.Magics

 '''

-\\\init\\ (shell) Create a configurable given a config config.
+\\init\\(shell)

 - config (Config) If this is empty, default values are used.
 If config is a Config instance, it will be used to configure the instance. - parent (Configurable instance, optional) The parent Configurable instance of this object.